Chapter Introduction

 "His powerful speech Pierced the hearer's soul, and left behind Deep in his bosom its keen point infixt."
 (Albert Barnes)

-And finally, John noticed his countenance.
-John is the only writer in the New Testament to use this word.
-It was like the sun shining in its strength.
+And finally, John noticed His countenance.
+John is the only writer in the New Testament to use this word (twice in gospel of John and here).
+The face of Jesus was like the sun shining in its strength.
 This is similar to that described at the transfiguration.
 John had seen this before on that mountain top.
 This is the shekinah glory; the glory of God Almighty!!

 Revelation 1:17-18